toniarnold/DMediatR/doc/docs/debugging.md

 selected test executed by the script expects a `DMediatRNode` with a matching configuration profile running in the VS debugger.

-This eliminates the need to attempt to teach tools like Postman to talk binary gRPC MediatR.
+Running e.g. `test test =~ /Test1/` in the VS Developer-PowerShell eliminates the need to attempt to teach tools like Postman to talk binary gRPC MediatR.

 [^selection]: [NUnit Test Selection Language](https://docs.nunit.org/articles/nunit/running-tests/Test-Selection-Language.html)